ibnuda/fpmortals/manuscript/complete.md

   } yield stars
 ~~~~~~~~

-The decision to require a more powerful `Monad` vs returning a transformer is
-something that each team can decide for themselves based on the interpreters
-that they plan on using for their program.

 Keputusan untuk menggunakan `Monad` atau mengembalikan sebuah transformator
 pada akhirnya merupakan hal yang harus diputuskan oleh tim pembaca yang budiman
 berdasarkan pada interpreter yang digunakan pada program pembaca budiman.